Heyward's blast lifts Cubs past Brewers in ninth | Sports-Games

 In the ninth, Javier Baez and Anthony Rizzo singled before Heyward put the Cubs on top.
 It was Heyward's sixth blast of the season and 150th of his career.
 Vargas followed with his first home run since joining the Cubs.
 The veteran infielder also has played for the Arizona Diamondbacks and Minnesota Twins.

 Brewers left-hander Brett Anderson was scheduled to make the start, but he was scratched about two hours before the game because of tightness in his right hip.
 Manager Craig Counsell said he did not believe the issue was serious, and he hoped Anderson could return to the mound as soon as Monday.
-Brent Suter got the spot start for Milwaukee, and threw scoreless inning giving up one hit with six strikeouts
+Brent Suter got the spot start for Milwaukee and threw three scoreless innings, giving up one hit with six strikeouts.